IsaacDexter/Mislicnesig/Quests/HS/Introduction to Mislicnesig.md

 For the most part, however, different regions play home to dozens of different gods. *Small Gods* are those gods whose temples outlast their followers.
 They are trapped, powerless in their crumbling shrines, desperately begging for faith.

 # The State of the party
 You are all to meet at *[[Oakenhead]]*, a small village on the road between *[[Aloghsterre]]* and the coastal town of *[[Aberfwyn]]*.
-There is a agricultural fair and festival at the village, accompanied by a banquet.
+There is an agricultural fair and festival at the village, accompanied by a banquet.
 This festival isn't famous, but you might've heard of it from a local, a tourist, or simply stumbled upon it on the way to somewhere nearby